layershift/enscale-docs/pages/03.environments/02.features/06.environment-variables/docs.10.md

 ![](EnterWPEnv.png)

 ##### Step 2
-Got to the Configuration tab of the node to which variables should be added.
+Got to the **Configure** tab of the node to which variables should be added.
 ![](Select-config-tab.png)

 !!!
 Variables are saved to all nodes in the same layer so don't worry if you have multiple nodes of the same type in your environment.